chihaoy/product-quantizer/README.md

 Need to download matlab so that we can convert fvecs and ivecs file to txt file(used for comparison between generated results and grounded truth results)

 Unpack the siftsmall dataset:

 $ cd data; tar zxvf siftsmall.tar.gz

 all operations can be done in bin -> Release folder ( pq-tc.conf,pq-ec.conf,pq-nc.conf and itm_pq_sift_base.tx are provided)

+get.py:used to compare between txt file for generated files and txt file of grounded truth results(currently only support siftsmall)

+and recall.txt shows the recall rate for each vector(100 in total, last time shows overall recall rate, result.txt:from the NN search, correct.txt grounded truth(convert from ivecs file)

 This is all done in